gerbera/gerbera/doc/supported-types.rst

     <map from="avi" to="AVI"/>

-See `Import section <https://docs.gerbera.io/en/stable/config-import.html#mappings>`_ for the detailled description of these options.
+See :ref:`Import section <import-mappings>` for the detailled description of these options.

 Audio/Video/Image Files